 You can prevent transmission problems with regular maintenance and by following some simple tips:

 - Check your transmission fluid level, color and smell regularly.

 You or your mechanic should check your transmission fluid level at least once a year.
 If the level is low, get service immediately.
-You should change your transmission fluid every 30,000-50,000 miles.
+Also, you should change your transmission fluid every 30,000-50,000 miles.

 - Use the correct transmission fluid.

 Types of transmission fluid also vary from vehicle to vehicle.
 Your owner’s manual will also have details for your specific make and model.
 Some newer fluids may be more expensive but they will likely improve the protection of your transmission, which makes it worth the extra cost.